Spherical tokamak: From spheromak to ST

-START and newer systems
+START

 Peng's advocacy also caught the interest of Derek Robinson, of the United Kingdom Atomic Energy Authority (UKAEA) fusion center at Culham.
-What is today known as the Culham Centre for Fusion Energy was set up in the 1960s to gather together all of the UK's fusion research, formerly spread across several sites, and Robinson had recently been promoted to running several projects at the site.
+What became known as the Culham Centre for Fusion Energy was set up in the 1960s to centralize UK fusion research, then spread across several sites.
+Robinson had recently been promoted to running several projects at the site.

-Robinson was able to gather together a team and secure funding on the order of 100,000 pounds to build an experimental machine, the Small Tight Aspect Ratio Tokamak, or START.
-Several parts of the machine were recycled from earlier projects, while others were loaned from other labs, including a 40 keV neutral beam injector from ORNL.
-Before it started operation there was considerable uncertainty about its performance, and predictions that the project would be shut down if confinement proved to be similar to spheromaks.
+Robinson assembled a team and secure funding on the order of 100,000 pounds to build an experimental machine, the Small Tight Aspect Ratio Tokamak, or START.
+Parts of the machine were recycled from earlier projects, while others were loaned from other labs, including a 40 keV neutral beam injector from ORNL.
+Before it started operation considerable uncertainty attended its performance.

-Construction of START began in 1990, it was assembled rapidly and started operation in January 1991.
-Its earliest operations quickly put any theoretical concerns to rest.
+Construction began in 1990.It was assembled rapidly and started operation in January 1991.
+Its earliest operations ended theoretical concerns.
 Using ohmic heating alone, START demonstrated betas as high as 12%, almost matching the record of 12.6% on the DIII-D machine.
-The results were so good that an additional 10 million pounds of funding was provided over time, leading to a major re-build in 1995.
-When neutral beam heating was turned on, beta jumped to 40%, beating any conventional design by 3 times.
+The results were good enough that an additional 10 million pounds of funding was provided, funding a major re-build in 1995.
+When neutral beam heating was turned on, beta jumped to 40%, beating conventional designs by 3x.

 Additionally, START demonstrated excellent plasma stability.
-A practical rule of thumb in conventional designs is that as the operational beta approaches a certain value normalized for the machine size, ballooning instability destabilizes the plasma.
+A practical rule of thumb in conventional designs is that as the operational beta approaches a value normalized for the machine size, ballooning instability destabilizes the plasma.
 This so-called "Troyon limit" is normally 4, and generally limited to about 3.5 in real world machines.
-START improved this dramatically to 6.
-The limit depends on size of the machine, and indicates that machines will have to be built of at least a certain size if they wish to reach some performance goal.
+START increased this limit to 6.
+The limit depends on machine size, and indicates that machines will have to be built of at least a certain size to reach performance goals.
 With START's much higher scaling, the same limits would be reached with a smaller machine.

-Rush to build STs

-START proved Peng and Strickler's predictions; the ST had performance an order of magnitude better than conventional designs, and cost much less to build as well.
-In terms of overall economics, the ST was an enormous step forward.
+START demonstrated Peng and Strickler's predictions; ST had performance an order of magnitude better than conventional designs, and cost much less to build.